hatfieldlibrary/marc_data_migration/README.md

 ## OCLC API Record Harvesting
 You can harvest OCLC records in two ways.
 The method used in package adds records to a postgres database using the `--database-insert` option.
-You can use the database for subsequent processing by adding the `-db` flag and providing the database name (an optionally the password).
+You can use the database for subsequent processing by adding the `-db` flag and providing the database name (and optionally the password).
 This is recommended to speed up processing.

 If you like, you can also write OCLC records to a MARCXML file.